aliutkus/torchinterp1d/README.md

 The CUDA `interp1d` function depends on the [pytorch-searchsorted](https://github.com/aliutkus/pytorch-searchsorted) repository.

 You must:
-1. Clone that repo through `git clone git@github.com:aliutkus/pytorch-searchsorted.git`
+1. Clone that repo through `git clone git@github.com:aliutkus/pytorch_searchsorted.git`
 2. Go in the corresponding directory and launch `make`.
-3. Copy the whole `searchsorted` directory that has been generated as a subfolder of the present `interpolate` folder.
+3. Have the `pytorch_searchsorted` directory in your python path.

 ## Usage